 Noise Canceling Headphones

 Noise canceling headphones use a microphone to listen to incoming ambient noise then generates a conflicting sound wave that is 180-degrees out of phase with the ambient noise, effectively erasing it before your ear can process it.
 Noise canceling headphones usually use AAA batteries to power the noise canceling system, but if they die, the headphones will usually work normally without the noise canceling in effect.
+(Of course, the Sennheiser HD1 already noted above has noise-canceling built-in.)

-[Check out the Monster Inspiration Noise Canceling Headphone at Amazon.]
+[Check out the Audio-Technica ATH-ANC7B at Amazon.]

-[Check out the Audio-Technica ATH-ANC70 at Amazon.]
+[Check out the Ghostek soDrop 2 Headphones at Amazon.]